microsoft/BotBuilder-V3/bot-connector-sdk-getstarted.md

 ![Create a new C\# project using the new Bot Application template.](/images/connector-getstarted-create-project.png)

-Question: Why is the project type called "Bot Connector Service"? - Why isn't this "Conversational Bot" (or something similar)?

 5. The template is a fully functional Echo Bot that takes the user's text utterance as input and returns it as output.
 In order to run however,
 	* The bot has to be registered with Bot Connector
 	* The appid & appsecret from the BotFramework.net registration page have to be recorded in the web.config